Skip to main content

 Is it right for everyone?

-A DIY funeral requires someone to be willing and able to handle the practicalities: caring for the body, dealing with paperwork, and coordinating with the crematorium or burial ground.
+A DIY funeral requires someone to be willing and able to handle the practicalities: caring for the person, dealing with paperwork, and coordinating with the crematorium or burial ground.
 This is not for everyone, and there is absolutely no obligation.
 But for those who are able and willing, it can be a very meaningful and cost-effective way to care for someone you love.

 Option 6: Charitable and other sources of help